Or what they should have taught you at school

-And the result of that is that I have completely reversed the track I was on.
-I feel in many ways more vital and alive than when I was a child – because there were many aspects of my childhood that was really quite difficult.
+And the result of this is that I have completely reversed the track I was on.
+I feel in many ways more vital and alive than when I was a child.

 So imagine what your life would be like if you had learnt how to access your creative right brain at school?

 Learning it is so easy.
 Anyone can do it.
 The more intelligent may find it harder because they have often been rewarded for living in their heads.
 But when they discover how to also live outside their heads and able to access their intuitive brain, then they start experiencing more joy, pleasure, freedom and happiness in life.